fastchat/server/README.md

 Note:
 The session token should be sent as a header 'session-token':'3492384092843' in each request.
 The server acts as an API and does not store sessions (it does, but that only helps the web app, so I don't use them anywhere).
 The session token is used to find each user.
 This means you can only be logged in to what device at a time (logging in again would reset the session token).
 We will have to fix this.
 Maybe return the current token.

-## Logout PARTIALLY IMPLEMENTED
+## Logout
 DELETE /logout

 Returns: 200 OK

 Note:
-Calls logout on the request, but that just destroys the session.
-Need to update it to actually remove the session token from the DB.
-Fix this AFTER you have fixed the 'multiple devices logged in at the same time issue.'
+Destroys the users session token server side.
+You need to be logged in to call this.

 ## Get Groups
 GET /group